namel3ss-Ai/namel3ss/README.md

 AI is now part of how applications think, decide, and respond.
 But most programming languages were designed long before that.

-So developers add AI with layers of glue -- prompts, memory, tools, retries, guardrails -- scattered across systems.
+So developers add AI with layers of glue like prompts, memory, tools, retries, and guardrails, all scattered across systems.
 It works.
 Until it doesn't.
 And when it fails, no one can clearly see **what happened, or why**.

 **namel3ss removes the glue.**

-AI, memory, UI, and logic are built into a single, deterministic model -- where every run can be understood, explained, and trusted.
+AI, memory, UI, and logic are built into a single, deterministic model so every run can be understood, explained, and trusted.

 ## What namel3ss is